 Panama City Underage DUI Attorney

-Have You Been Charged With DUI in Florida as an Underage Driver?
+Defending Those Who Have Been Charged With DUI in Florida as an Underage Driver

 If you are under the age of 21, you cannot legally purchase or consume alcohol, and you cannot legally drive a car with any measurable amount of alcohol in your system.
 If you are pulled over for suspicion of driving under the influence, you may be arrested and charged with the crime.
 If you are a juvenile or underage driver, you may be charged with DUI even if you are not visibly intoxicated.
 If you have been charged with DUI, you may be facing serious penalties, including fines, court costs, community service, and even jail time.
 You should contact a Panama City underage DUI lawyer to discuss your legal options and build a strong defense.

 At Lisa Anderson Law, we are committed to defending our clients from the potentially life-altering consequences of a DUI charge.
 We understand the seriousness of this crime, and we know how to aggressively fight charges and protect the future of our clients.
 Attorney Lisa Anderson has handled hundreds of cases, and she has achieved favorable results for her clients.